jyin-simba/telco_agent_project/README.md

 ### Deployment methods for the agent in an enterprise telco environment
 1. WhatsApp: Leverage Twilio or WhatsApp Business API to integrate the agent.
 This involves setting up webhooks to receive messages and respond via the agent's logic.
 2. Microsoft Teams: Use Microsoft Bot Framework to deploy the agent within Teams.
 Create a bot service that listens to conversations and routes them through the agent for processing.
-3. Web Portal: Embed the agent in the customer web portal using a frontend framework (React, Angular).
-Use JavaScript or WebSockets to handle real-time interactions, routing requests through a backend API that interfaces with the agent.
+3. Web Portal: Embed the agent in the customer web portal using a frontend framework.
+Use JavaScript or WebSockets to handle real-time interactions to route requests through a backend API that interfaces with the agent.

 ### Anticipated practical integration challenges
 1. Authentication.
 Solutions include secure API endpoints with OAuth2 or JWTs to ensure only authenticated users can access services and implementing two-factor authentication for sensitive actions using SMS or email verification.